ibm-cloud-docs/vpc/file_storage_vpc_create.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# Creating file shares and mount targets (beta)
+# Creating file shares and mount targets
 {: #file-storage-create}

 Create file shares and mount targets by using the UI, CLI, or API.
 {:shortdesc}

-This service is available only to accounts with special approval to preview this beta feature.
+File Storage for VPC is available to customers with special approval to preview this service in the Washington, Dallas, and Frankfurt regions.
+Contact your IBM Sales representative if you are interested in getting access.
-{:beta}
+{:note}

 Before you get started, to create mount targets for file shares, make sure that you created a [VPC](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).
 {:important}